Comment on "Regular evaporating black holes with stable cores"

-It is easy to dismiss this objection.
-What the current authors call ``early times" simply means early enough to discard the role of Hawking radiation.
+\begin{quote} \textit{``We stress that, strictly speaking, the Ori model building on the Price tail behavior (10) is valid for asymptotically late times $v$ only.
+Therefore, conclusions drawn from the model in a regime where $v$ is small and the perturbation significant compared to the mass $m_0$ have to be interpreted with care and should be confirmed by an analysis of the full dynamics [36].''} \end{quote} What the current authors call ``late times" means late enough such that the Price law provides a good description of the system.
 It is true that at very early times after the black hole spacetime is perturbed Price's law cannot be applied, but after a time scale $v\sim \mathcal{O}(M)$ (corresponding to the ringdown time) it becomes the dominant one, while Hawking radiation is completely negligible for a much longer timescale $v\sim \mathcal{O}(M^3/M_{Planck}^2)$.
-Due to this vast separation of scales, there is a very long transient in which our model used in~\cite{Carballo-Rubio:2022JHEP} is physically well-motivated and during which the exponential instability is present.
+Due to this vast separation of scales, there is a very long transient in which the exponential phase in the Ori model discussed in~\cite{Carballo-Rubio:2022JHEP} is building up.

-A similar argument also justifies why we can neglect the role of the cosmological constant.
-In fact, the presence of the cosmological constant changes the late time decay of perturbations from Price law to